-Dr. Shan Qiao is an Assistant Professor in the Department of Health Promotion, Education and Behavior.
+Dr. Shan Qiao is an Associate Professor in the Department of Health Promotion, Education and Behavior.
 She has academic background in multiple social science disciplines (B.A. in sociology, M.A. in anthropology, and Ph.D. in public health) with specific training and expertise in both qualitative and quantitative research and behavioral intervention.
 She has focused on HIV prevention and care since 2006 and has been working with diverse vulnerable populations in China including female sex workers, children affected by HIV/AIDS, and people living with HIV/AIDS (PLWH), as well as health care providers engaged in HIV prevention and care.
 Her recent research interests focus on HIV disclosure, medication adherence, remove coma here and mental health among PLWH, and intervention design, evaluation, and implementation.

 Dr. Harrison is a Assistant Professor in the Department of Psychology.
 Dr. Harrison has a PhD in Health Psychology and a specialization in the field of Pediatric School Psychology.
 Her research focuses on improving the health and well-being of children and adolescents and creating stronger links between schools, homes, and healthcare settings.
 Dr. Harrison is currently funded by the National Institutes of Health (NIH) to develop a mobile Health (mHealth) intervention for youth living with HIV in the Southern United States.
 She also is funded by the Centers for Disease Control and Prevention (CDC) to study rural-urban disparities in adolescent vaccination and develop a school-based intervention to increase uptake of the HPV vaccine